Step 1. Start with a plan

-Once you have your topic, we recommend creating a storyboard to outline and visualize what you plan to show in your video.
+Once you have your topic, create a storyboard to outline and visualize what you plan to show in your video.

 Here are a few tips to help you get you started writing a script.